-Further information can be found in the Multi-agency statutory guidance on female genital mutilation and the FGM resource pack particularly section 13.
+Further information can be found online on Gov.uk by searching for Multi-agency statutory guidance on female genital mutilation and the FGM female genital mutilation resource pack particularly section 13.

 Responding to disclosure

 Disclosures or information may be received from children, parents or other members of the public.
 School recognises that those who disclose such information may do so with difficulty, having chosen carefully to whom they will speak.
 Accordingly, all staff will handle disclosures with sensitivity.